Music of Samurai Champloo: Concept and inspiration

 Watanabe wanted the music to be on an equal artistic and quality level to the animation, though he later noted his choice of hip hop limited the anime's audience and alienated many Japanese fans.
 The music was not always used either in intended scenes, or in its entirety.
 One example was Watanabe only using the opening section of a theme for the opening of the first episode, which was motivated by the track's unsatisfactory sound on large speakers.
 During production on the later episodes, there was some "chaotic" scheduling to edit and compose tracks.
 When asked to collaborate, Fat Jon almost cried with joy as he was a fan of Watanabe's other work.
 It was his first time working on an anime soundtrack.
 Fat Jon's approach of fading tracks into each other frustrated Watanabe as he wanted the tracks to have abrupt endings and transitions.
 Force of Nature were brought on board through Tsutchie, who provided samples to Watanabe.
 They described their contribution to the soundtrack as even more heavily influenced by hip hop than their standard work, with several of their tracks being used for battle scenes.
-Watanabe hired a professional DJ to perform scratches for the eyecatchs.
+Watanabe hired a professional DJ to perform scratches for the eyecatches.

 Several other guest artists contributed to the soundtrack.
 Beatboxer Afra both voiced and performed the beatbox pieces for a character in the episode "The Art of Altercation".
 The second part of "Misguided Miscreants" included a long uninterrupted piece of Okinawan music, "Obokuri/Eeumi", which was in Watanabe's mind before the animation was created.
 This track was performed by singer Ikue Asazaki.
 For the two-part story "Lullabies of the Lost", the track "Pekambe Uk" by traditional Ainu musician Umeko Ando was licensed; Ando died shortly before the episodes aired.
 Yano Yuki scored the episode "Cosmic Collision", recording the music live using a theremin as she watched the completed episode.
 Yukiko Tsukioka sang the folk song performed by the character Sara in the story "Elegy of Entrapment", creating a new recording of it for the episode.
 Rapper duo Suiken & Sword provided vocals for "Hi-izuru Style", the closing track for "War of the Words".